 Exercise to reduce the pain of osteoarthritis

 Research has highlighted the important role that exercise can play in reducing pain and increasing function in people with osteoarthritis.

-We supported Professor Mike Hurley at St George’s, University of London, to develop an exercise intervention programme called ‘Enabling Self-management and Coping with Arthritis Pain through Exercise’ – or ESCAPE-pain.
+Our funding enabled Professor Mike Hurley at St George’s, University of London, to develop an exercise intervention programme called ‘Enabling Self-management and Coping with Arthritis Pain through Exercise’ – or ESCAPE-pain.

 As well as a tailored exercise routine, patients learn about the causes of pain and self-management techniques.